mui/material-ui/docs/src/pages/system/basics/basics.md

 ## Why

-There are several reasons for why you may need the system offered by Material-UI.
+There are several reasons why you may need the system offered by Material-UI.
 Here are few of them:

 ### 1. Building consistent UIs is hard